Universe Online Test 9th Science Lesson 9 Questions in English

 R = Radius of the Earth (6371 km)

-Question 57 of 6957.
-Question56.
-Which is the condition in which people or objects appear to be weightless?
-Correct
+56. Which is the condition in which people or objects appear to be weightless?

 Microgravity is the condition in which people or objects appear to be weightless.
 The effects of microgravity can be seen when astronauts and objects float in space.
 Micro- means very small, so microgravity refers to the condition where gravity ‘seems’ to be very small.